UrriIsa/haskell-projects/natAndExpressionUtils/README.md

 # NatAndExpressionUtils

 `NatAndExpressionUtils` is a Haskell module that provides operations on natural numbers, custom lists, and algebraic expressions.
 It includes functions for performing addition, multiplication, factorial calculations, and analyzing expressions.
+It was done in my first semester.

 ## Table of Contents